arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/filterindex/README.md

 }, ListK.traverse())
 ```

-Given a `FilterIndex` instance we can create a `Traversal` that filters out the foci that do not match the predicate.
+Given a `FilterIndex` instance, we can create a `Traversal` that filters out the foci that do not match the predicate.

 ```kotlin:ank
 val filter: Traversal<ListKOf<String>, String> = filterIndexStringByIndex.filter { length -> length > 3 }